ckeditor/ckeditor5-angular/README.md

 npm run build-package
 ```

-creates a package in the `./dist` directory, which can be then published in the npm registry.
+creates a package in the `./dist` directory.

-#### Testing the package before releasing

-To test the `ckeditor5-angular` package, first bootstrap an empty Angular package using [`ng new`](https://angular.io/cli/new) and add the `<ckeditor>` component by following the [guide](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/angular.html).
+Next, to verify the generated `ckeditor5-angular` package, bootstrap an empty Angular package using [`ng new`](https://angular.io/cli/new) and add the `<ckeditor>` component by following the [guide](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/angular.html).

 Then, create a symlink to the `ckeditor5-angular/dist` package directory to test the `ckeditor5-angular` component via this repository.